• Skip to primary navigation

 Cuisine: American

-Keyword: banana cake, banana sour cream cake, cake, frosted cake, salted caramel buttercream frosting, snack cake
+Keyword: banana cake, banana sour cream cake, cake, frosted cake, salted caramel buttercream frosting, snack cake, sour cream cake, sour cream snack cake

 Servings: 16